 The wheels were set in motion after a public trial that awarded Mr. Zion $375,000.
 The ACGME, the organization that is responsible for accrediting residency programs, began to set down a series of restrictions that were intended to improve resident work hours and in turn, help with patient safety.
 In 2003, 2009, and again in 2011, the ACGME put forth new duty hour restrictions.
 The latest change mandated that interns, freshly minted doctors out of medical school, were only allowed to work 16 hours a day and a maximum of 80 hours a week.

-Dr. Park writes that the number of patients rose about 50 percent from 1990 to 2010, and they’re sicker people.
-But the number of doctors caring for these people has gone up only 10 percent.
+The number of patients rose about 50 percent from 1990 to 2010, for example, and the patients are sicker people.
+But the number of doctors caring for these people had gone up only 10 percent.

 A study of night-shift workers found that driving the next morning is perilous.
 A blog on AllNurses.com has the headline: “Help!
 How do you stay awake on drive home after night shift??”

 The drive home after a night shift can be hazardous too, confirms a small but compelling new study involving a global team of researchers from Boston and Australia.
 They conducted daytime driving tests on a closed driving track among 16 night shift workers who had just come off the job.
 The study found that the volunteers’ driving was dangerously worse after work than if they’d had a full night’s sleep.

 “These findings help to explain why night shift workers have so many more motor vehicle crashes than day workers, particularly during the commute home,” said study co-author Dr. Charles A. Czeisler, chief of the Division of Sleep and Circadian Disorders at Brigham and Women’s Hospital in Boston, in a statement.